JuliaKramek/flights-elt-medallion-pipeline/README.md

 ![Data Model](db-architecture.png)

+---

 # Orchestration

-The pipeline is orchestrated using a Python entrypoint:
+The pipeline is orchestrated using a single Python entrypoint:

 ```
 python orchestration/run_pipeline.py